veysieken000-ctrl/zanistarast-ai-native-model/README.md

 # Scientific vs Ontological Layers
 Civilizational ontology references are documented for philosophical orientation and semantic continuity.
 Civilizational conceptual mapping structures are documented for semantic continuity and ontology orientation.
+Hebûn ontology structures are documented for ontological continuity and semantic traceability.
 ## Müdebbir

 Veysi yê MALA SAF